| | |

 🗺️ Navigating the trails: The trails are well-signed, but there are no trail maps.
 I recommend having TrailForks downloaded to your phone.

-☀️ When to go: The trails are open year-round, but please don’t ride them when they’re wet.
-I prefer to ride in Arkansas in the spring and fall for the best weather.
+☀️ When to go: The trails are rideable year-round, but please don’t ride them when wet and muddy.

-🚲 What type of bike to bring: A short or mid-travel full-suspenion bike would be best.
-You could also get away with a hardtail.
+🚲 What type of bike to bring: A short or mid-travel full-suspension mountain bike.

 Have you explored the mountain bike trails at Centennial Park in Fayetteville, AR?
 What did you think of the World Cup track?
 Leave a comment below!